UAP Common Extensions 4.0 Help

 When all the data from the input buffer was successfully consumed, cxJsonNext() returns CX_JSON_NO_DATA.

-If cxJsonNext() returns CX_JSON_INCOMPLETE_DATA it means that the input buffer is exhausted, but the parsed input does not constitute a complete JSON value.
+If cxJsonNext() returns CX_JSON_INCOMPLETE_DATA, the input buffer is exhausted, but the parsed input does not constitute a complete JSON value.
 In that case, you can call cxJsonFill() again to add more data and continue with cxJsonNext().

 A complete list of all status codes can be seen below.

-If you want to reuse a CxJson structure, you can call cxJsonReset(), even if the last operation was a failure.
+If you want to reuse a CxJson structure, you can call cxJsonReset().
+In particular, you must reset the parser when the last operation was a failure.
 Otherwise, you need to call cxJsonDestroy() when you are done with the parser.

 List of Status Codes